pjgrace/model-interop/docs/userguide.md

 * **Adding a system component**
 Before continuing with the state diagram we need to add a system component to our model, which will link to the **Fixer** API.
 Again on the top-left of the tool, where the state nodes icons are located click on the **Deployment** tab.
-You will see two icons: one representing an interface and one representing a client.
+You will see icons that represent elements in a distributed system e.g. a HTTP interface, a COAP interface, a client application, etc.

 ![Deployment tab][screenshot-7]
-Choose the interface icon, drag-and-drop it to the panel under the _Deployment Model_ label.
+Choose the HTTP interface icon, drag-and-drop it to the panel under the _Deployment Model_ label.

 ![Adding component][screenshot-8]